sleepingjun/data-analysis-home-burglary-in-Taipei/README.md

 Recently, I have been trying to tidy up my past project, and then I will write a document to record.
 I did this project 3-4 years age, and used excel to analyze; however, I lost my file.
 Therefore, I decide to rewrite it and use pycharm.
+Thoughts: After finishing rewriting this project, I think using Excel or JupyterNotebook could be more convenient than using pycharm, when the dataset is not too big to open.

 ## Context
 * [Introduction](#introduction)